-Our Board currently consists of five (5) members, three (3) of whom are independent under the listing standards for independence of the NASDAQ and under Rule 10A-3 under the Securities Exchange Act of 1934, as amended (which we refer to as the "Exchange Act").
-However, one of our current directors, Sung Yi, has elected not to stand for reelection and following this Annual Meeting our Board will consist of four (4) members.
-During 2023, David Kanen resigned from our Board in July 2023.
-Based upon the recommendation of the Nominating and Corporate Governance Committee of our Board, our Board determined to nominate each of the Company's current directors, other than Mr. Yi, for re-election at the Annual Meeting.
+Our Board currently consists of four (4) members, two (2) of whom are currently independent under the listing standards for independence of the NASDAQ and under Rule 10A-3 under the Securities Exchange Act of 1934, as amended (which we refer to as the "Exchange Act").
+Molly Zhang resigned from our Board in May 2025.
+Based upon the recommendation of the Nominating and Corporate Governance Committee of our Board, our Board determined to nominate each of our current directors for re-election at the Annual Meeting.